MISS-ABMS/Covid22_gama/README.md

 ## Starting point description to model an imaginary version of Covid22

-Similarly to CoViD-19, CoViD-22 mainly spreads through a close contact between an infectious person and a susceptible person.
-As far as we know, in such a situation, the probability of contagion is around 10%.
-As the virus does not immediately manifest itself in its host, infected individuals go through an incubation stage (5 days) before becoming infectious.
-Not all infectious persons show symptoms: 20% of them remain asymptomatic.
-The infectiousness does not appear to be related to the manifestation of symptoms.
-Diagnostic tests exist and are able to identify any infectious person (both symptomatic and asymptomatic).
-45 days after becoming infectious, a person recovers and gets immune.
+Similarly to CoViD-19, __CoViD-22 mainly spreads through a close contact between an infectious person and a susceptible person__.
+As far as we know, in such a situation, __the probability of contagion is around 10%__.
+As the virus does not immediately manifest itself in its host, infected individuals go through an __incubation stage (5 days)__ before becoming infectious.
+Not all infectious persons show symptoms: __20% of them remain asymptomatic__. __The infectiousness__ does __not__ appear to be __related to the manifestation of symptoms__. __Diagnostic tests exist__ and are able to identify any infectious person (both symptomatic and asymptomatic). __45 days after becoming infectious, a person recovers and gets immune__.

-To control the epidemic, two strategies are considered: i) people are requested to stay at home (containment); ii) individuals tested positive are isolated (testing-and-isolating).
+To control the epidemic, two strategies are considered:

+i) people are requested to stay at home (containment); ii) individuals tested positive are isolated (testing-and-isolating).

 Health authorities are requesting the scientific community working with agent-based simulation to provide insights about the relative efficiency of both strategies.
-For the containment strategy, two dimensions are especially scrutinized: the effect of compliance with containment and the duration of such measure.
-For the testing-and-isolating strategy, a special attention will be given to the number of individuals to be tested on a daily basis and whether or not the presence of symptoms is considered in the selection of people to be tested.
+For the __containment strategy__, two dimensions are especially scrutinized: __the effect of compliance__ with containment and __the duration__ of such measure.
+For the testing-and-isolating strategy, a special attention will be given to __the number of individuals to be tested__ on a daily basis and whether or not __the presence of symptoms is considered in the selection of people to be tested__.

-A first prototype model is expected to be released by the end of the coming week.
-To serve as a reference basis, a stylized situation of a district (see .xls file) is proposed.
-100 inhabitants are introduced in an environment made of 30x30 places.
-Each inhabitant lives with the 3 other members of their family in a house.
-Each individual spends the day either in a working place or at school and the night at home.
+To serve as a reference basis, a stylized situation of a district is proposed. *100 inhabitants* are introduced in an *environment made of 30x30 places*.
+Each inhabitant lives with the *3 other members of their family in a house*.
+Each individual *spends the day* either in a *working place or at school* and *the night at home*.

 # Model description